 Store at room temperature away from moisture and heat.
-Store the inhaler device with the canister upright and the mouthpiece on top.
-Keep the canister away from open flame or high heat, such as in a car on a hot day.
+Keep the cover on your inhaler when not in use.
+Keep away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

 What happens if I miss a dose?